jacques/docs.npmjs.com/content/getting-started/installing-npm-packages-locally.md

 ## Using package.json and the --save flag

-Another way to manage npm packages locally is to create a package.json file.
-If you have a `package.json` file in your directory and you run `npm install`, then npm will look at the dependencies that are listed in that file and download the latest versions satsifying [semver rules](https://docs.npmjs.com/getting-started/semantic-versioning) for all of those.
+Another way to manage npm packages locally is to create a `package.json` file.
+If you have a `package.json` file in your directory and you run `npm install`, then npm will look at the dependencies that are listed in that file and download the latest versions satisfying [semver rules](https://docs.npmjs.com/getting-started/semantic-versioning) for all of those.
 This is nice because it makes your build reproducible, which means that you can share it with other developers.

 Create a file called `package.json` in your app directory.